IgelSchnauze/sort-methods/README.md

 - copy final code from SortMethods\SortMethods.cpp

 ## Research result
-My research with graphs and analisys is described in .docx file.
+My research with graphs and analisys is described in .pdf file.